craftercms/docs/source/site-administrators/navigating-site-config.rst

 Configuration
 -------------

-Configuration allows the user to configure the different settings in CrafterCMS for the site.
+Configuration allows the user to configure the different settings in CrafterCMS for the project.

 .. image:: /_static/images/site-admin/site-config-configuration.jpg
-    :alt: Site Admin - Site Config Configuration
+    :alt: Site Admin - Project Tools Configuration
     :align: center
     :width: 60%